geojeff/sproutcore-examples/README.md

 over, then copied flot-integration/frameworks/flot into the same place in sproutcore-examples (sproutcore-examples/frameworks/).

-Later, you should be able to just clone sproutcore-examples and do a could of git steps to be all set up, but this is how it goes for now.
+Later, you should be able to just clone sproutcore-examples and do a couple of git steps to be all set up, but this is how it goes for now.